nanoflite/barnsley_fern_simons_basic/README.md

-# Barnsley Fern in Simon BASIC
+# Barnsley Fern in Simon's BASIC

 A chaos game generated fern written in Simon's BASIC for the C64.